 PyCharm enables usage of the following testing frameworks:

-- The desired framework is installed on your machine.
+Before you start working with the testing framework of your choice, make sure that the desired framework is installed on your machine.
 Refer to the framework documentation for the installation details.

 If the selected test runner is missing in the specified interpreter, the appropriate notification appears.